British Girl Bakes Logo

 #1 Divide your batter

-After following whichever recipe you choose, spray your cake pans with non-stick spray and then only fill your cake pans half full, so that there’s space for them to rise in the oven without overflowing and making a mess on the floor of your oven.
-This might mean using two or three or four cake pans, or if you only have one pan you can bake the cake layers one at a time.
+After following whichever recipe you choose, spray your pans with non-stick spray.
+Only fill your pans half full to leave space for them to rise as they bake.
+You definitely don't want them to overflow and make a mess on the floor of your oven!
+This might mean using two or three or four pans.
+If you only have one or two pans you can bake the cakes one at a time.

 divide cake batter to fill pans half full 10 Tips for your First Cake